kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 ---
-title: Send unsigned transactions to Kadena SpireKey
+title: Create transactions for Kadena SpireKey
 description:
-  If you're an application developer, you can enable users to sign transactions using their Kadena SpireKey accounts by constructing the transaction in the proper format and sending the unsigned transaction to the SpireKey endpoint.
+  If you're an application developer, you can enable users to sign transactions using their Kadena SpireKey account by constructing the transaction in the proper format and sending the unsigned transaction to the SpireKey endpoint.
-menu: Authentication and authorization
+menu: Authenticate and authorize
-label: Send unsigned transactions to Kadena SpireKey
+label: Construct transactions
 order: 2
 layout: full
 ---

-# Send unsigned transactions to Kadena SpireKey
+# Create transactions for Kadena SpireKey

 If you enable your application to connect to a Kadena SpireKey wallet as described in [Integrate with Kadena SpireKey](/build/authentication/integrate),